 Then right-click a drive and choose Properties – Tools – Optimize.

-People often forget that dust, fluff and animal fur, etc. can get inside the computer case.
-Over time this debris builds up and sticks to dust filters, fan blades, heatsinks, vents, breather holes, and just about everything, causing the device to overheat.
+People sometimes forget that dust, fluff and animal fur, etc., can get inside the computer case.
+Over time, this debris builds up and sticks to dust filters, fan blades, heatsinks, vents, breather holes, and just about everything, causing the device to overheat.

-Therefore, it's a good idea to periodically clean inside and around your computer case to keep everything clean and dust free.
+Therefore, it’s a good idea to periodically clean inside and around your computer case to keep everything neat and dust-free.
+Better airflow will keep the computer and its components cooler.

 For Desktop PCs: